 Rear garden transformation – Hersham, Walton-on-Thames

-Family rear garden reset with York stone terrace, bespoke timber pergola, productive vegetable beds and naturalistic pollinator-friendly planting.
+A family rear garden in Hersham reset around a York stone terrace, a bespoke timber pergola, productive vegetable beds and naturalistic, pollinator-friendly planting — designed, built and planted in-house by Flourish Landscaping.

 Client brief

-The new owners wanted a complete reset: open lawn for children, productive vegetable beds, a proper dining terrace and planting that supported wildlife without becoming high maintenance.
-The garden needed to feel lighter, more welcoming and clearly connected to the house.
+The new owners wanted a complete reset: open lawn for the children, productive vegetable beds, a proper dining terrace and planting that would do something for wildlife as well as the family.
+In short, a working, living garden rather than a neglected backdrop.

 Key features

-- Selective removal of the boundary conifer hedge to restore light and reveal the garden’s true proportions
+• Selective removal of the boundary conifer hedge to restore light and reveal the garden’s proportions

-- York stone terrace close to the house, laid on a properly compacted sub-base
+• A York stone terrace beside the house, laid on a properly compacted sub-base

-- Raised vegetable beds in the sunniest position, constructed from timber sleepers
+• Raised vegetable beds in the sunniest position, built from timber sleepers

-- Mixed native hedging replacing failed fencing on the boundaries
+• Mixed native hedging replacing failed fencing along the boundaries

-- Wildflower strip to reduce mowing and increase biodiversity
+• A wildflower strip to cut mowing and boost biodiversity

 Design approach